NisalDeZoysa/Intellihack_DataMavericks_3/Readme.md

 # 🚀 Finetuning Qwen2.5 3B

-Open a kaggle notebook and then upload Finetuning_Qwen_Notebook.ipynb and then execute the cells and download the gguf saved in kaggle working directory🛠️
+Open a kaggle notebook and then upload Finetuning_Qwen_Notebook.ipynb and change the dataset path as your json data path then execute the cells and download the gguf saved in kaggle working directory🛠️

 ---